DiagnosticsMonkey/Tool-Ponder_Pico2/docs/design.md

 # Design

-Design files are all available in `/hardware` of the Ponder repository.
+Design files are all available in `/hardware` of the Ponder_Pico2 repository.

 ## Appearance